 3. Flat Scars (Cicatrix)

 Such scars may initially appear pinkish and slightly raised.
 They eventually level out as they heal.
 Flat scars often become pale or darker than the surrounding skin and are caused by injuries.

 Keloids are scar tissues that appear shiny and hairless and rise above skin surfaces.
-They grow larger than the actual wound and are caused due to a variety of reasons, ranging from skin conditions like eczema to surgical procedures.
+They grow larger than the actual wound and are caused due to a variety of reasons, ranging from skin conditions like acne to surgical procedures.
 Depending on their location, keloids may affect movement.